Kim Woo-taek: Career

 Mediaplex was absorbed and merged with Showbox in 2003 and Kim became CEO.
 During his tenure, Kim's skills were recognized through successful box office achievement starting from Taegukgi (2004).
 In 2005 with Marathon (5.18 Million viewers), followed by Welcome to Dongmakgol (8 Million viewers) and Family Crisis (5.4 Million viewers), which ranked first, second, and third, respectively.
 These films secured the 4th, 7th, and 9th positions in the all-time Korean film box office success rankings.
 Followed by the box office success of The Host (2006).
 In April 2008 Kim became CEO of Megabox.

 In 2008, Kim established a film distribution and investment company called Next Entertainment World (NEW).
 Starting with only four staff members and a capital of 2 billion won, he initiated this startup enterprise.
 Seo Dong-wook and Jang Kyung-ik were among the four original members who established NEW.
 The company's headquarters were situated in a corner of a building in Samseong-dong.

 Unfortunately, not long after, a fire broke out in the building.
 Although there were no casualties, everything was destroyed.
 Reflecting on the incident, he remarked, "Everything burned down.
 It was a traumatic experience, but it all depended on how you interpreted it.
 I believed it was a way for things to fall into place."
 Undeterred by the setback, he set out to explore new horizons in the entertainment industry.
 Overcoming the challenges posed by the accident, he started anew from scratch, determined to carve out a fresh path for himself and his company.

-NEW has been steadily making a name for itself in the film industry as a small yet robust company.
-Starting to increase profits through distribution of the Hollywood film Twilight in the first year.